Congratulations! You’ve survived the apocalypse.

 You don’t need cool adventure jobs to support your family following judgment day.
 What matters is that you know an essential skill or two, like raising livestock, harvesting crops, and building a shelter.

 You can learn these things by reading books, taking a course online or at a community college, and by practicing whenever you get the opportunity.
-Trust us, you can do anything once you set your mind to it.
+You can do anything as long as you set your mind to it.

 How do you think you’ll make a living post-SHTF?
 Let us know in the comments.